 - Outsourcing questions, not only from back-office functions but well into middle- and front-office functions

-- Facing new technology threats such as cyber security issues of investment managers and service providers
+- Facing new technology threats such as cyber security issues of investment managers and service provider

-- The application of new technologies such as for data exchange, record retention, predictive sales analytics, modeling, but also artificial intelligence and maybe #blockchain?
+- The application of new technologies such as for data exchange, record retention, predictive sales analytics, modeling, but also artificial intelligence, #blockchain and tokenisation

 In the light of these challenges, allocators, investors and regulators increasingly look into the robustness of investment governance and risk culture, not just fulfilling the basic minum regulatory requirements.